konflux-ci/build-definitions/README.md

     $ ln -s archived-tasks/<task_name>/<old_version> task/<task_name>/<old_version>
     ```
 6. Optionally, introduce a new version of the task.
 Make sure **NOT** to reference the old
-   version of the task in `kustomization.yaml` in such case as that would break CI.
+   version of the task in `kustomization.yaml` as that would break the CI.
 7. Once the old task is past its expiration date, it can be removed from the repository completely.